LoganEarl/NpcEngine/README.md

 However, things like items, player controllers, attacks, stats, etc will all be part of the implementation. this is an NPC engine, not a full game engine.

+### NPC Response Tree

+Each social exchange can be modeled by a couple of attributes.
+1) Social Category: What role does what they said play in the conversation?
+2) Sentiment: What feelings are they trying to instill in others?

+Responses are determined (at least for now) at random from the list of contextually relevant responses.

+Sentiment is selected based off which matches their mental state + some random fuzzing factor

 ### Dependency Injection

 Anything in the `engine` package should NOT include stuff for DI.
 I want that package to eventually be something I can